‘Big Brother 21’ Spoilers: A Soon-To-Be Nominated ‘BB21’ Player Won’t Give Up The Fight

-The Final 3 players for Big Brother 21 will be determined Thursday night during the live show on CBS.
+The Final 3 players for Big Brother 21 will be determined on Thursday night during the live show on CBS.
 Despite the fact that it seems as if a solid plan for eviction is in place, the person likely headed to the jury isn’t giving up without a big fight.

 As The Inquisitr recently shared, Jackson Michie won Power of Veto and made it clear to Cliff Hogg that he’d keep Holly Allen over Cliff.
 Nicole Anthony is the Head of Household, so she’s safe and Jackson casts the only vote for eviction if he takes himself off the block.